cabal-club/cable/readme.md

 `msg_type` MUST be set to `4`.

-This request returns 0 or more `hash response` responses.
+This request returns 0 or more `Hash Response`s.

 Channel names are expected to be UTF-8 strings.